Kopano-dev/kwmserver/README.md

-Either download a KWM Server binary release from https://download.kopano.io/community/kwmserver:/ or use the Docker image from https://hub.docker.com/r/kopano/kwmserverd/ to run Konnect.
-For details how to run KWM Server see below.
+Either download a KWM Server binary release from https://download.kopano.io/community/kwmserver:/ or use the Docker image from https://hub.docker.com/r/kopano/kwmserverd/ to run Kopano Webmeetings Server.
+For details see below.

 ## Build dependencies